femou1/pb-handbooks/pb_gamerules.md

 1. Weapon bans apply in public & private servers
 2. Weapon bans only apply to public weapons, like the Anti-SpawnKill system
 - OP tools (Both Gamepass & Event weapons)
-- Credit Tools
+- Credit Weapons/Tools
-- Cadet Baton
+- Trainee/Cadet Baton
 - Recruit Crowbar
 3. You are not able to attack other players should they attack you, that is the consequence of breaking our game rules.
 4. You will be notified of a weapon-ban often while in-game and made aware of how long is left in the ban (if it is temporary, otherwise it will tell you it is permanent)
 5. You can still receive the tools while weapon-banned and use them on **non-players**.

-This currently will only apply at Pinewood Computer Core but is not hard to extend to other facilities.
+This currently will only apply at Pinewood Computer Core and Pinewood Builders Oil Platform but is not hard to extend to other facilities.

 A reminder that you are not excluded from the rules if you have bought items in PBCC, whether that be game passes or credits, or anything else, you are still expected to follow them.